 - Default– When the user ignores by pressing ‘escape’ or by canceling the notification

 - Granted – When the user clicks on ‘Allow’

 - Denied – When the user clicks on ‘Block'

 If a user denies subscribing for the notifications or blocks the notification he will not get the opt-in for the subscription again.
 To enable the notifications one has to clear the cookies, local storage and Click on Notifications > Use Global Default (Ask)

-- To enable it navigate to Settings > Subscription DialogBox Settings.Scroll down to Notification Widget Settings, enable it and save the changes.
+- To enable it to navigate to Settings > Subscription Setting > Opt-in Management.
+You will see the Notification Widget Settings, enable it, and save the changes.

-- The maximum you can do is play with the logo and text in the opt-in (if it is not native opt-in).
-It doesn’t allow media rich content.
+- The maximum you can do is play with the logo and text in the opt-in (if it is not native or single-step opt-in).
+It doesn’t allow media-rich content.